 Many of our home activities — cooking, cleaning, eating, drinking, socialising — take place in the kitchen.
 Which is why a beautiful and functional kitchen is so important.
 Regardless of your kitchen design style, organisation and layout are key components.
-Take a look at these 5 renovation mistakes you should avoid, so you’ll end up with a practical and elegant kitchen design.
+Take a look at these 5 renovation mistakes you should avoid, so you’ll end up with the practical and elegant kitchen of your dreams!

 Choosing The Wrong Kitchen Island